jborza/gba-solitaire/source/readme.md

 We have either the option of using a linked list to represent the collection of cards in a pile, or just assume there will never be a larger pile than 52 and go with an array as the backing store and a counter.
 With this, at the expense of more memory overhead per pile.
 As there is a known number of piles: unturned and turned card deck, 4 foundations, 7 columns, the total is 2+4+7=13 piles.
 On a 32-bit system, that's at most `13 * (sizeof card*) * CARD_COUNT = 13 * 4 * 52 = 2704` bytes overhead.
 Meh.

+On the other hand, linked lists are a kind of a traditional C structure, so it may also take us there.
+Let's see.

+## Prototyping without graphics

+It might not actually be such a bad idea to implement a commandline solitaire first, then do a graphical interface on top later.

 # Graphics

 There is no graphics library.
 The video RAM is mapped at the address `0x06000000`